2004–05 Czech 2. Liga

 The 2004–05 Czech 2.
 Liga was the 12th season of the 2. česká fotbalová liga, the second tier of the Czech football league.
+Following a corruption scandal, Viktoria Žižkov were deducted 12 points.
+Vítkovice also received a points deduction: for bribery in two of their matches the previous season, they were deducted 9 points.
 In February 2005, Bohemians lost their license to play in the league and thus their results were expunged and the second half of the season was played with only 15 teams.